-510. Class Maintenance Certificate
+510. Class Maintenance Certificate (2023)

-The Society will issue, upon request, a Class Maintenance Certificate to the Owner of a ship or the person having obtained his consent.
+The Society will issue a Class Maintenance Certificate after the confirmation on the effective maintaining of class according to the rules is made when the Owner of a ship or the person having obtained the Owner's consent applies for it.